Towerofdragons/Number-Facts-API/README.md

 ## Overview
 The **Number Classification API** is a Django REST API that classifies a given number based on its mathematical properties.
 It determines whether a number is prime, perfect, or an Armstrong number, calculates the sum of its digits, and provides a fun fact if applicable.
+The Fun facts are sourced from [NumbersAPI](http://numbersapi.com) api.

 ## Features
 - Accepts a number as a query parameter in a GET request.